alex-docker/lestrade/README.md

 inside the container?
 Or perhaps the host port for a given exposed port within the container?

-Lastrade provides access to this for each of your containers without leaking information about other containers.
+Lestrade provides access to this for each of your containers without leaking information about other containers.
 Each container has it's own scoped access to its own information and only its own information.